 I first checked the mic gain by looking at ALC, and then compression level.
 Both were perfect for my voice.
-When transmitting into my MFJ-267 peak reading wattmeter/dummy load, I really couldn't see any difference with the compressor on or off since the peak power stays the same.
-However, when I set the power meter to read normal power, I could see a difference.
+When transmitting into my peak-reading wattmeter/dummy load, I really couldn't see any difference with the compressor on or off, since the peak power stays the same.
+However, when I set the power meter to read normal power, I could see a big difference.
 With the compressor off, normal talking caused the meter needle to hover around the 10-watt mark.
-When I turned on the compressor, the needle would hover around the 20-watt mark.
-I verified this with both the MFJ-267 and a Diamond SX-1000 meter.
-So it would appear that the compressor doubles your average power.

-On the air reports were excellent.
-I was told that the audio "sounds great", or "has good fidelity", or "sounds natural".
-When I ran tests with and without the compressor, I was told that my signal level increased by up to an S -unit by some folks.
+When I turned on the compressor, the needle hovered around the 20-watt mark.
+I verified this with both the MFJ-267 and a Diamond SX-1000 power meter, so it would appear that the compressor doubles your average power.
+On-the-air reports were excellent.
+I was told that the audio "sounds great," or "has good fidelity," or "sounds natural."
+When I ran tests with and without the compressor, I was told by some folks that my signal level increased by up to an Sunit.
 Others told me they didn't see any S-meter change, but my voice was more "punchy" and easier to understand.
 On SSB the three default receive filters are 3000 Hz, 2400 Hz, and 1800 Hz.
-I normally operated with the 2400 Hz filter, but there were several times when the 1800 Hz filter really helped - normally on crowded 40-meter band conditions, and once on 6-meters when there was a great opening and the band was wall-to-wall signals.
-With the 1800 Hz filter, you do lose some fidelity, but the selectivity improvement often makes a receive signal comfortable to copy under high adjacent channel QRM conditions.
+I normally operated with the 2400-Hz filter, but there were several times when the 1800-Hz filter really helped often during crowded 40-meter band conditions, and once on 6 meters when there was a great opening and the band was wall-to-wall signals.
+With the 1800-Hz filter, you do lose some fidelity, but the selectivity improvement often makes a receive signal comfortable to copy under high adjacent-channel

+QRM conditions.
 In all cases, the bandwidth and filter shape are extremely easy to change to suit your needs.
-And at any time, you can just press the DEF key to return to the default filter settings.
+At any time, you can just press the DEF key to return to the default filter settings.